Are you looking for ways to improve your pay-per-click ad campaigns?

 Let’s look at an example…

-Let’s say that you find use broad match for a general keyword term like “reusable water bottle.”
+Let’s say that you find a broad match for a general keyword term like “reusable water bottle.”

 5. Adjust bids based on device.